Mechanical Bistability in Kerr-modified Cavity Magnomechanics

-Another interesting finding is the bistable feature of the mechanical linewidth (Fig.~\ref{fig2}(b)).
+Another interesting finding is the bistable feature of the mechanical linewidth (Fig.~\ref{fig3}(b)).
 The magnomechanical backaction leads to the variation of the mechanical linewidth $\delta\Gamma_{\rm{b}}=-\rm{Im}\left[ \chi_{\rm{b,eff}}^{-1}(\omega) -\chi_{\rm{b}}^{-1}(\omega)\right]$.
 For a red-detuned drive, the anti-Stokes process is dominant, resulting in an increased mechanical linewidth $\delta\Gamma_{\rm{b}} >0$ and the cooling of the motion.
 The bistable mechanical linewidth is also induced by the bistable $|M|^2$ (see Eq.~\eqref{f-7}), similar to the mechanical frequency.
-The theory fits well with the experimental results, and the discrepancy appears only in the high-power regime, because the significant heating effect at strong pump powers can reduce the $Q$ factor of the mechanical mode~\cite{heat1,heat2}, which is not included in our model.
+The theory fits well with the experimental results, and the discrepancy appears only in the high-power regime. {This is because the considerable heating effect at strong pump powers can broaden the mechanical linewidth~\cite{heat1,heat2}, which is not included in our model. }

 \textit{Blue-detuned drive.---}When a blue-detuned drive is applied, the system enters a regime where the Stokes scattering is dominant.
 The magnomechanical parametric down-conversion amplifies the mechanical motion with the characteristic of a reduced linewidth.
 Furthermore, the mechanical frequency shift induced by the spring effect will move in the opposite direction compared with the red-detuned drive.